-- Download Reunion aircraft parking plan for layout.
+- Download Reunion aircraft parking plan for parking layout.

 - The head of each row is marked by a yellow sign displaying the row number or letter in black with the row separated from the taxiway by orange cones.

-- Parking spot numbers in each row begin with #1 at the taxiway end and increase as you move south in the east parking area.
+- Parking spot numbers in each row begin with #1 at the taxiway end and increase as you move south or west in the row.
 Parking is on a first come, first served basis.

 - Upon arrival plan to clear the runway onto the parallel taxiway.
-Once on the taxiway taxi toward the center parking entrance and watch for a person in an orange safety vest.
+Once on the taxiway taxi toward the center parking entrance and watch for a marshaller in an orange safety vest.
 This person will direct you to the “Follow Me” golf cart that will lead you to your parking spot.
 The “Follow Me” cart is marked with a “FOLLOW ME” sign and orange and white airfield hazard flag.
 DO NOT CLEAR THE RUNWAY AT THE EAST PARKING ENTRANCE OR STOP IN THE ENTRANCE TO THE EAST PARKING AREA AS THIS PRESENTS A HAZARD TO OTHER AIRCRAFT.
 CLEAR ONTO THE PARALLEL TAXIWAY.